vatlab/blog/content/post/sos-workflow-engine.md

   work includes but not limited to refactoring scripts for batch execution, creation and submission of jobs, monitoring and fault recovery, and synchronization of data and results across system.

-## Why workflow systems are not used in daily computational research
+## Why workflow systems are not suitable for daily computational research

 Scientific pipeline systems are supposed to alleviate these problems by streamlining the creation and execution of data analysis workflows.
 However, after surveying all